The 2017 call for STFC Leadership Fellows in Public Engagement is now open for applications. The call closes at 16:00 on 30 March 2017.

 The maximum value that may be sought is £125K.
 As the scheme comes under the Full Economic Costs (FEC) framework the maximum payable by STFC would be £100K.

 STFC intends this scheme to be flexible and reserves the right to deal, as it thinks fit, with application of unusual character and to waive any rule at its absolute discretion.
-This would, for example, allow for an early career post-doctoral researcher with an outstanding record of research and public engagement activities to apply to the scheme.
-Such applications must be discussed with STFC well in advance of an application being made.

-Awards are made on the understanding that the Fellow’s work and progress are subject to the same monitoring and appraisal procedures as those of other academic staff within the host institution.
+Awards are made on the understanding that the Leadership Fellow’s work and progress are subject to the same monitoring and appraisal procedures as those of other academic staff within the host institution.

 Publications and other forms of media communication, including media appearances, press releases and conferences, must acknowledge the support received from STFC, quoting the grant reference number if appropriate.